Adidas Stan Smith: 2010s

 Complex Sneakers placed the Stan Smith at number 4 in its list of the 50 greatest tennis sneakers of all time, with the Robert Haillet model in 36th place.
 ShortList Magazine listed it among the 10 greatest sneakers made.
 Neal Heard, author of the sneaker cultural history Trainers, placed it 6th in his list of the top 10 sneakers of all time.

 Despite its enormous success, Adidas briefly stopped production of the shoe in 2011.
 It was put back into production in 2014.

-Summary of the development of the Adidas Stan Smith

-Summary of the development of the Adidas Stan Smith: